qteatime/kate/docs/user-manual.md

 This manual describes the underlying technology Kate uses, so you have a better idea of how it achieves these safety and privacy goals.
 As well as what features it provides.

+For information on how to make games for Kate, see [Making games for Kate!](./dev-manual.md).

 ## Hardware specification

 |                      |                                                                                               |